bcnmy/docs/docs/tutorials/sessions/index.md

 ## Rules

 Rules define permissions for the args of an allowed method.
-With rules, you can precisely define what should be the args of the transaction that is allowed for a given Session.
+The purpose of these rules is to define what arguments are allowed in a transaction during a session.
 Every Rule works with a single static arg or a 32-byte chunk of the dynamic arg.

 Since the ABI Encoding translates every static param into a 32-bytes word, even the shorter ones (like `address` or `uint8`), every Rule defines a desired relation (`Condition`) between n-th 32bytes word of the `calldata` and a reference Value (that is obviously a 32-bytes word as well).